utkarsh2102/utkarsh2102.org/content/posts/foss-in-dec-25.md

 ## Debian (E)LTS
 {{< figure src="/images/debian-lts-small.png" >}}

-This month I have worked FIXME:65 hours on [Debian Long Term Support (LTS)](https://www.freexian.com/lts/debian/) and on its sister [Extended LTS](https://www.freexian.com/lts/extended/) project and did the following things:
+This month I have worked 72 hours on [Debian Long Term Support (LTS)](https://www.freexian.com/lts/debian/) and on its sister [Extended LTS](https://www.freexian.com/lts/extended/) project and did the following things:

+### Released Security Updates

+- **ruby-git**: Multiple vulnerabilities leading to command line injection and improper path escaping.
+  - **[LTS]**: Fixed [CVE-2022-25648](https://security-tracker.debian.org/tracker/CVE-2022-25648), [CVE-2022-46648](https://security-tracker.debian.org/tracker/CVE-2022-46648), and [CVE-2022-47318](https://security-tracker.debian.org/tracker/CVE-2022-47318) via [**1.7.0-1+deb11u1**](https://tracker.debian.org/news/1698358/accepted-ruby-git-170-1deb11u1-source-into-oldoldstable-security/) for bullseye.
+This has been released as [**DLA 4406-1**](https://www.debian.org/lts/security/2025/DLA-4406-1).

+- **ruby-sidekiq**: Multiple vulnerabilities leading to Cross-site Scripting (XSS) and Denial of Service in Web UI.
+  - **[LTS]**: Fixed [CVE-2021-30151](https://security-tracker.debian.org/tracker/CVE-2021-30151) and [CVE-2022-23837](https://security-tracker.debian.org/tracker/CVE-2022-23837) via [**6.0.4+dfsg-2+deb11u1**](https://tracker.debian.org/news/1698365/accepted-ruby-sidekiq-604dfsg-2deb11u1-source-into-oldoldstable-security/) for bullseye.
+This has been released as [**DLA 4407-1**](https://www.debian.org/lts/security/2025/DLA-4407-1).

+- **python-apt**: Vulnerability leading to crash via invalid nullptr dereference in TagSection.keys().
+  - **[LTS]**: Fixed [CVE-2025-6966](https://security-tracker.debian.org/tracker/CVE-2025-6966) via [**2.2.1.1**](https://tracker.debian.org/news/1698383/accepted-python-apt-2211-source-into-oldoldstable-security/) for bullseye.
+This has been released as [**DLA 4408-1**](https://www.debian.org/lts/security/2025/DLA-4408-1).
+  - **[ELTS]**: Fixed [CVE-2025-6966](https://security-tracker.debian.org/tracker/CVE-2025-6966) via **1.8.4.4** for buster and **1.4.4** for stretch.
+This has been released as [**ELA 1596-1**](https://www.freexian.com/lts/extended/updates/ela-1596-1-python-apt/).
+  - All of this was coordinated b/w the Security team and Julian Andres Klode.
+Julian will take care of the stable uploads.

+- **node-url-parse**: Vulnerability allowing authorization bypass through specially crafted URL with empty userinfo and no host.
+  - **[LTS]**: Fixed [CVE-2022-0639](https://security-tracker.debian.org/tracker/CVE-2022-0639) via [**1.5.3-1+deb11u3**](https://tracker.debian.org/news/1698861/accepted-node-url-parse-153-1deb11u3-source-into-oldoldstable-security/) for bullseye.
+This has been released as [**DLA 4413-1**](https://www.debian.org/lts/security/2025/DLA-4413-1).

-- **wordpress**: There were multiple vulnerabilities reported in Wordpress, leading to Sent Data & Cross-site Scripting.
+- **wordpress**:  Multiple vulnerabilities in WordPress core, leading to Sent Data & Cross-site Scripting.
-  - **[bookworm]**: Roberto rightly pointed out that the upload to bookworm hadn't gone through last month, so I re-uploaded **wordpress/6.1.9+dfsg1-0+deb12u1** to **bookworm-security**.
+  - **[stable]**: Fixed [CVE-2025-58674](https://security-tracker.debian.org/tracker/CVE-2025-58674) and [CVE-2025-58246](https://security-tracker.debian.org/tracker/CVE-2025-58246) via [**6.8.3+dfsg1-0+deb13u1**](https://tracker.debian.org/news/1700127/accepted-wordpress-683dfsg1-0deb13u1-source-into-proposed-updates/) for trixie.
+This has been released as [**DSA 6091-1**](https://www.debian.org/security/2025/dsa-6091).

+- **usbmuxd**: Privilege escalation vulnerability via path traversal in SavePairRecord command.
-  - This is now released as [DSA 6075-1](https://lists.debian.org/debian-security-announce/2025/msg00241.html).
+  - **[LTS]**: Fixed [CVE-2025-66004](https://security-tracker.debian.org/tracker/CVE-2025-66004) via [**1.1.1-2+deb11u1**](https://tracker.debian.org/news/1699488/accepted-usbmuxd-111-2deb11u1-source-into-oldoldstable-security/) for bullseye.
+This has been released as [**DLA 4417-1**](https://www.debian.org/lts/security/2025/DLA-4417-1).
+  - **[ELTS]**: Fixed [CVE-2025-66004](https://security-tracker.debian.org/tracker/CVE-2025-66004) via **1.1.1~git20181007.f838cf6-1+deb10u1** for buster and **1.1.0-2+deb9u1** for stretch.
+This has been released as [**ELA 1599-1**](https://www.freexian.com/lts/extended/updates/ela-1599-1-usbmuxd/).
+  - All of this was coordinated b/w the Security team and Yves-Alexis Perez.
+Yves will take care of the stable uploads.

-- **ruby-rack**: There were multiple vulnerabilities reported in Rack, leading to DoS (memory exhaustion) and proxy bypass.
+- **gst-plugins-good1.0**: Multiple vulnerabilities in isomp4 plugin leading to potential out-of-bounds reads and information disclosure.
-  - **[ELTS]**: Last month I had backported fixes for CVE-2025-46727 & CVE-2025-32441 to buster and stretch but the other backports were being a bit tricky due to really old versions.
-  - I spent a bit more time but there's a lot to demystify.
-Gonna take a bit of break from this one and come back to this after doing other updates.
-Might even consider sending a RFH to the list.

-- **libwebsockets**: Multiple issues were reported in LWS causing denial of service and stack-based buffer overflow.
-  - **[LTS]**: For **bullseye**, these were [fixed via **4.0.20-2+deb11u1**](https://tracker.debian.org/news/1689800/accepted-libwebsockets-4020-2deb11u1-source-into-oldoldstable-security/).
-And released as [DLA 4373-1](https://lists.debian.org/debian-lts-announce/2025/11/msg00016.html).

-- **mako**: It was found that Mako, a Python template library, was vulnerable to a denial of service attack via crafted regular expressions.
-  - **[LTS]**: For **bullseye**, these were [fixed via **1.1.3+ds1-2+deb11u1**](https://tracker.debian.org/news/1694871/accepted-mako-113ds1-2deb11u1-source-into-oldoldstable-security/).
-And released as [DLA 4393-1](https://lists.debian.org/debian-lts-announce/2025/12/msg00004.html).
+  - **[LTS]**:  Fixed [CVE-2025-47219](https://security-tracker.debian.org/tracker/CVE-2025-47219) and [CVE-2025-47183](https://security-tracker.debian.org/tracker/CVE-2025-47183) via [**1.18.4-2+deb11u4**](https://tracker.debian.org/news/1701009/accepted-gst-plugins-good10-1184-2deb11u4-source-into-oldoldstable-security/) for bullseye.
+This has been released as [**DLA 4419-1**](https://www.debian.org/lts/security/2025/DLA-4419-1).

-  - Backporting tests was an interesting exercise as I had to make them compatible with the bullseye version. :)
+- **postgresql-13**: Multiple vulnerabilities including unauthorized schema statistics creation and integer overflow in libpq allocation calculations.
+  - **[LTS]**:  Fixed [CVE-2025-12817](https://security-tracker.debian.org/tracker/CVE-2025-12817) and [CVE-2025-12818](https://security-tracker.debian.org/tracker/CVE-2025-12818) via [**13.23-0+deb11u1**](https://tracker.debian.org/news/1701263/accepted-postgresql-13-1323-0deb11u1-source-into-oldoldstable-security/) for bullseye.
+This update has been prepared by the maintainer, Christoph Berg, and released as [**DLA 4420-1**](https://www.debian.org/lts/security/2025/DLA-4420-1).

+- **gst-plugins-base1.0**:  Multiple vulnerabilities in SubRip subtitle parsing leading to potential crashes and buffer issues.
+  - **[ELTS]**: Fixed [CVE-2025-47806](https://security-tracker.debian.org/tracker/CVE-2025-47806), [CVE-2025-47807](https://security-tracker.debian.org/tracker/CVE-2025-47807), and [CVE-2025-47808](https://security-tracker.debian.org/tracker/CVE-2025-47808) via **1.14.4-2+deb10u5** for buster and **1.10.4-1+deb9u6** for stretch.
+This has been released as [**ELA 1600-1**](https://www.freexian.com/lts/extended/updates/ela-1600-1-gst-plugins-base1.0/).

+### Work in Progress

 - **ceph**: Affected by CVE-2024-47866, using the argument `x-amz-copy-source` to put an object and specifying an empty string as its content leads to the RGW daemon crashing, resulting in a DoS attack.
   - **[LTS]**: Whilst the patch is straightforward, backports are a bit tricky.
 I've prepared the update but would like to reach out to zigo, the maintainer, to make sure nothing regresses.
   - **[ELTS]**: Same as LTS, I'd like to get a quick review and upload to LTS first before I start staging uploads for ELTS.

+- **knot-resolver**: ...

+- **adminer**: ...

+- **u-boot**: ...

+- **ruby-rack**: There were multiple vulnerabilities reported in Rack, leading to DoS (memory exhaustion) and proxy bypass.
+  - **[ELTS]**: Bastien picked up ruby-rack for ELTS and reached out about an upstream regression and we've been doing some exchanges.

+### Other Activities

+- Frontdesk from 01-12-2025 to 07-12-2025.
+  - auto EOL'd.
+  - other triages to be added..

+- I claimed php-horde-css-parser to work on CVE-2020-13756 for buster and did almost all the work only to realize that the patch already existed in buster and the changelog confirmed that it was intentionally fixed.
+  - After speaking with Andreas Henriksson, we figured that the CVE ID was missed when the ELA was generated and so I fixed that via 87afaaf19ce56123bc9508d9c6cd5360b18114ef and 5621431e84818b4e650ffdce4c456daec0ee4d51 in the ELTS security tracker to reflect the situation.

+- Participated in a thread which I started last month around using Salsa CI for E/LTS packages and if we plan to sunset it in favor of using Debusine.
+The plan for now is to keep it around as it's still beneficial and Debusine is still in its early phase.

+- Did a lot of back and forth with Helmut about debusine uploads on #debian-elts.
+  - While debugging a failure in dcut uploads, I ran into an SSH compatibility issue on deb-master.freexian.com that could be fixed on the server-side.
+I shared all my findings to Freexian's sysadmin team.
+  - A minimal fix on the server side would be one of:
+    ```
+    PubkeyAcceptedAlgorithms -ssh-dss
+    ```
+    or explicitly restricting to modern algorithms, e.g.:
+    ```
+    PubkeyAcceptedAlgorithms
+    ssh-ed25519,ecdsa-sha2-nistp256,rsa-sha2-512,rsa-sha2-256
+    ```

+- Jelly on #debian-lts reported that all my DLA mails had broken GMail's DKIM signature.
+So I set up sending replies from @debian.org and that seems to have fixed that! \o/

-- **[LTS]** Attended the monthly LTS meeting on IRC.
-[Summary here](https://lists.debian.org/debian-lts/2025/11/msg00023.html).
+- **[LTS]** Attended a rather short monthly LTS meeting on Jitsi.
+[Summary here](https://lists.debian.org/debian-lts/2025/12/msg00032.html).
-  - It was also followed by a 50-minute post-meeting technical discussion/question session.

 - **[E/LTS]** Monitored discussions on mailing lists, IRC, and all the documentation updates.
-Thanks, Sylvain, for a great documentation summary.

 ---